digestive gland detail

 species is similar to Baeolidia

 moebii.
 However, it differs from that species in lacking

-extensive ramifications of the digestive gland in the dorsum, foot,
+extensive ramifications of the digestive gland in the notum, foot,

-rhinophores and cephalic tentacles.
-It's cerata are more numerous and
+rhinophores and cephalic tentacles (though it occasionally has them on the sides of its head).
+Its cerata are more numerous and

 a moderately common species.
 It's occasionally found in protected rocky

 habitats in as little at 1 m (3 ft).
 However, it is most common in Halimeda kanaloana beds at depths